openstack/mistral/doc/source/main_features.rst

 **By default this feature is disabled.**

-When enabled, the policy will define a maximum age of an execution in minutes since the last updated time.
+When enabled, the policy will define the maximum age of an execution in minutes since the last updated time.
 To enable and set a policy, edit the Mistral configuration file and specify ``older_than`` and ``evaluation_interval`` in minutes.